wpmcgrath95/Loan_Database_Design/README.md

 # Designing a Logical Database Using Loan Data

-## Note: All data used is created and for educational purposes
+The purpose of this project is to create a database from scratch using best practices such as normalization.
+This includes: a proposal, a problem statement, a data model, a logical database design, a data dictionary, and a query dictionary.
+This project was a team effort designed for MIS 686 at SDSU.
+All data used is created and for educational purposes.
+Please see the documentation below.

 # Setup for developement: